princjef/mageutil/shellcmd/README.md

 func RunAll(commands ...Command) error
 ```

-RunAll executes all of the provided commands in sequence\, only executing the next command if the previous command succeeded\.
-If any of the commands fail\, the rest are not executed and the error is returned\.
+RunAll executes all of the provided commands in sequence, only executing the next command if the previous command succeeded.
+If any of the commands fail, the rest are not executed and the error is returned.

 ## type [Command](<https://github.com/princjef/mageutil/blob/master/shellcmd/shellcmd.go#L14>)

-Command defines a command which can be defined and run with output piped to stdout/stderr\.
+Command defines a command which can be defined and run with output piped to stdout/stderr.

 ```go
 type Command string